)

 We put ValuePenguin to the test by going through the car insurance quote process on its website.
 This ValuePenguin review shows the step-by-step process, including the results, proving it’s a lead-generation tool rather than a true car insurance comparison website.

-ValuePenguin: What to Know
+What to Know About ValuePenguin

 ValuePenguin was launched in 2013 by three former financial analysts to help people use real-life data to choose financial products.
 It also developed a tool to help users compare health insurance quotes side by side in the same year.